RedRobotics/HeadBoard/README.md

-# Red Robotics Sideboard V1.0 (Beta)
+# Red Robotics Sideboard V1.2 (Beta)

-Python library for the Red Robotics 'Sideboard' Raspberry Pi add on robotics board.
+Python library for the Red Robotics 'HeadBoard' Raspberry Pi add on robotics board.

-Simple python commands for motor control and Neopixels.
+Simple python commands for controlling motors, servos and Neopixels.

 ## Installation:

+It's best to start with a fresh install of Raspian Lite.
+Download it from the Raspberry Pi website.

 In the Raspberry Pi terminal, copy and paste:

 `curl -L https://raw.githubusercontent.com/NeilLambeth/Red-Robotics-Sideboard/master/setup.sh | bash`

-This can take around 10 minutes on a Pi2 on a fresh install of Raspian Lite.
-On a PiZero it takes about 35 minutes.